-- (3) Types of Samples - (A) "Grab sample" means an individual sample collected within the first fifteen minutes of a discharge. - "Composite sample" means a (B) combination of a least eight samples aliquots, collected at periodic intervals during the operating hours of the facility over a 24-hour period. composite shall be flow proportional; either the time interval between each aliquot or the volume of each aliquot shall be proportional to the total effluent flow since the collection of the previous aliquot. permittee may collect aliquots manually or automatically, unless otherwise stated. - (4) Test Procedures - (A) The permittee shall use test procedures for the analysis of pollutants which conform with regulations published under Section 304(h) of the Act. - (B) Unless otherwise noted in this general permit, the permittee shall measure all pollutant parameters in accordance with methods prescribed in 40 CFR Part 136, promulgated under Section 304(h) of the Act.
-The permittee may submit applications for the use of alternative test methods in accordance with 40 CFR \$136.4.
+(3) Types of Samples

+- (A) "Grab sample" means an individual sample collected within the first fifteen minutes of a discharge. - (B) "Composite sample" means a combination of at least eight sample aliquots, collected at periodic intervals during the operating hours of the facility over a 24-hour period.
+The composite shall be flow proportional; either the time interval between each aliquot or the volume of each aliquot shall be proportional to the total effluent flow since the collection of the previous aliquot.
+The permittee may collect aliquots manually or automatically, unless otherwise stated.

+- (A) The permittee shall use test procedures for the analysis of pollutants which conform with regulations published under Section 304(h) of the Act. - (B) Unless otherwise noted in this general permit, the permittee shall measure all pollutant parameters in accordance with methods prescribed in 40 CFR Part 136, promulgated under Section 304(h) of the Act.
+The permittee may submit applications for the use of alternative test methods in accordance with 40 CFR §136.4.
-(C) The permittee shall use test methods with detection limits that reflect the applicable numerical limitations as specified in chapter 11-54 and must be sufficiently sensitive as defined at 40 CFR 122.21(e)(3) and 122.44(i)(1)(iv).
-If the test result is not detectable, indicate that the test result is "less than #," where the # is the lowest detection limit of the test method used.

-(5) Recording of Results
+- (C) The permittee shall use test methods with detection limits that reflect the applicable numerical limitations as specified in chapter 11-54 and must be sufficiently sensitive as defined at 40 CFR 122.21(e)(3) and 122.44(i)(1)(iv). - (5) Recording of Results